Code-Institute-Submissions/WindWizard/README.md

 ## Features:

-The site features one single page with
+The site features one single page with:

 * Latitude, longitude seachbar, which can be filled in by clicking the map, or providing your own memorised data.
 The input of the search box is checked with a regular expression to make sure it matches correct coordinate format.
 * Dropdown menu: where the source of the forecast can be selected.
 Default is [WorldWeatherOnline](https://www.worldweatheronline.com/) api, and currently one more option exists: [OpenWeather](https://openweathermap.org/).